anttiharju/vmatch/docs/README.md

 ### Q: Go binaries downloaded by vmatch don't work on NixOS

 **A:** Some versions of Go binaries supplied by Google are dynamically linked (on Linux you can check with `ldd`) and therefore on NixOS you need to setup [`nix-ld`](https://github.com/nix-community/nix-ld) to be able to use `vmatch`.
 One advantage over `vmatch` has over Nix is that it's way easier to have arbitary versions installed.
 On Nix locking `nixpkgs-unstable` to a specific sha to get a specific version of Go may also cause cache misses that cause you to compile and download all the necessary dependencies (comparatively very slowly) for that version of Go.
+For Nix users on other operating systems this should not be an issue

 ### Q: Should I use this?